Deraj21/cryptid-bot/readme.md

 - there's some crazy animation stuff going on when rotating, and dragging-dropping
   - maybe set all css animation settings to 0s and then start experimenting from there
 - should not be able to place multiple structures on one hex
+- structures can't be moved once placed; have to reload if placed incorrectly